FakeFizty/Gem-Miner-2/README.md

 This project uses **[ANSI](https://www.robvanderwoude.com/ansi.php)** as a text formatter.
 It's used to manage displayed text and colors on the console.
 It's required for almost any display-related feature to work as intended.

 ## About
-**Gem Miner 2 is a game about Mining Gems using Miners, that you buy along the way, You can Rebirth to gain more and more boost, and Sacrifice all your items that you obtained for a Special Sacrifice Miner or hunt down all Achievements and more!
+Gem Miner 2 is a game about Mining Gems using Miners, that you buy along the way, You can Rebirth to gain more and more boost, and Sacrifice all your items that you obtained for a Special Sacrifice Miner or hunt down all Achievements and more!
 The game is made for Windows 10 or later and does not support Windows 7.
-Currently Newest Version is Gem Miner 2 v0.9.0**
+Currently Newest Version is Gem Miner 2 v0.9.0.

 ## History
 Gem Miner 2 is a sequel to Gem Miner 1 ,but because the code of Gem Miner 1 was very messy i decided to instead make a sequel.